 Student Information System (CheckMarq)

 Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register, run a degree progress report and update their address/phone numbers online by using the CheckMarq system.
 Students can access CheckMarq from any computer with Internet access.
 CheckMarq requires both a user name and password.
-Information Technology Services assigns user names and passwords to all new students for the duration of their studies at Marquette.
+Information Technology Services assigns user names and temporary passwords to all new students at the time of their admissions.
+While the user name is effective for the duration of their studies at Marquette, the temporary password must be changed the first time students log onto their account and is changed periodically thereafter.

 Transcript of Academic Record

 A Marquette University transcript is the complete and unabridged copy of all academic work attempted while matriculated at Marquette, with the exception of transfer credit taken elsewhere.
 Partial transcripts are never produced.
 Course and grade information contained on the transcript are released pursuant to the Family Educational Rights and Privacy Act of 1974 (as amended).

 Students may obtain a transcript of their Marquette record by completing a Transcript Request form available on the Marquette Central academic forms website and submitting it as indicated on the form, or submitting an online request via the National Student Clearinghouse.
 Current students may request a transcript online via their CheckMarq account.
 Submit all transcript requests a minimum of one week in advance of the date the transcript is needed.

 The fee for regular transcript service is $7.00 per transcript (3 business days).
 The fee for expedited transcript service is $30.00 per transcript (same day service).
 Additional FedEx fees apply.
 All transcript fees are due at the time of the request.

 Every transcript that is issued directly to students is clearly marked.
 Because most institutions do not accept a transcript that is delivered by students, it is strongly recommended that students request the Office of the Registrar mail or send an electronic transcript directly to the institution involved.
 Students who fail to follow this recommendation are liable for any further charges when additional transcripts are needed.